65.4 F

 State Parks

-Within Santa Rosa Beach you’ll find Grayton Beach State Park, Deer Lake State Park, Eden Gardens State Park and Point Washington State Forest, and if you love the outdoors like biking and hiking and exploring, you’ll love these well-kept parks and forest containing miles and miles of meandering trails covered with fallen pine needles, that allow you to explore to your heart’s content.
+Within Santa Rosa Beach you’ll find Grayton Beach State Park, Deer Lake State Park, Eden Gardens State Park and Point Washington State Forest.
+If you love doing things outdoors like biking, hiking and exploring, you’ll love these beautiful parks and forests containing miles and miles of meandering trails through long leaf pines that allow you to explore to your heart’s content.

-Eden Gardens State Park is something quite special.
-It’s home to the historic Wesley House, and is a beautiful backdrop with koi ponds, a rose garden and a butterfly garden.
-In each of these preserved areas you can also get glimpses of bald eagles, deer, wild hogs, turkeys, alligators and the gopher tortoise, among so much more.
+Eden Gardens State Park is home to the historic Wesley House, and is a beautiful backdrop with koi ponds, a rose garden and a butterfly garden.

 Visiting Santa Rosa Beach for the first time?
 CLICK HERE to check out Visit South Walton’s First Timer’s Guide.